 Learning by Doing: Legal Clinics

-Each semester, more than 100 second- and third-year students work on actual cases in our in-house law firm under the close supervision of experienced practicing attorneys who serve on our faculty.
-In addition, some students work in our clinical programs with partner organizations.
+Each year, almost 200 clinical placements are filled by second- and third-year students who work on actual cases in our in-house law firm under the close supervision of experienced practicing attorneys who serve on our faculty.

 The Law Offices of Chicago-Kent is our teaching law firm that provides high-quality clinical education to students while delivering competitively priced legal services to the public.
 One of the nation's largest in-house clinical programs, handling more than 1,000 cases annually, our firm serves people from every walk of life contending with a wide array of legal problems.